 Swimming at Cull Canyon

 Younger pre-swimmers will love the sandy beach where they can play in the sand and wade in the water.
-Adults will need to be in arm’s reach of their little ones if they want to go deeper in the water.
-ProTip: If you forget your toddler’s life vest, or just want peace of mind, borrow one for free from the lifeguard tent (they have tons).
-Lifeguards are very diligent and will call-out younger swimmers who go beyond the chest limit.
+Adults will need to be within arm’s reach of their little ones if they want to go deeper in the water.
+ProTip: If you forget your toddler’s life vest, or want extra peace of mind, borrow one for free from the lifeguard tent (they have tons).
+Lifeguards are very diligent and will call out younger swimmers who go beyond the chest limit.
 Older kids can take a swim test if they want to go into the deeper section.
 There is a large floating dock in the deep part where older kids and adults like to jump off into 11-foot deep water.

 Cull Canyon Admission

-- $4 per adult (over 16)
+- $5 per adult (over 16)

-- $2 for ages 1 to 15
+- $3 for ages 1 to 15

 - FREE under age one.